-The duration of workshops is, in general, one day, but we encourage the submission of half-day workshop proposals on focused topics as well.
-In exceptional situations, e.g., for workshops that involve the actual practice of programming-related activities, workshop organizers can request a 2-day workshop slot.
-If desired, the workshop proceedings can be published in the ACM Digital Library.
+The duration of workshops is in general one day, but we encourage the submission of half-day workshop proposals on focused topics as well.
+If desired, the workshop proceedings can be published in the post-conference Companion Proceedings, in the ACM Digital Library.

 Notifications will go out as soon as possible, within a week after the deadline.

-Please submit your workshop proposal electronically via the submission link on the right.
-Please adhere to the workshop proposal guidelines given below and provide all requested information about the proposed workshop.
+Please submit your workshop proposal electronically via the submission system, and adhere to the workshop proposal guidelines given below.

-Please keep it brief.
-The intention is not to spend time proposal writing but preparing the organization of the workshop.
+Please keep it brief and use the provided form.
+The intention is not to spend time on proposal writing, but on preparing the organization of the workshop.

 - What is the motivation for the workshop?

 - Relevance (with respect to the topics of the <Programming> conference)